-Easily get the experience you need for your future career through a registered apprenticeship program.
-These programs combine your current high school curriculum with critical on-the-job training from a local employer.
+Easily get the experience you need for your future career through a registered apprenticeship program that works in alliance with Central Carolina Technical College dual enrollment programs.
+CCTC works in partnership with Apprenticeship Carolina to offer high school students valuable on-the-job experience.
+These programs combine your current high school curriculum and CTE dual enrollment coursework at CCTC, with critical on-the-job training from a local employer.
 As a youth apprentice, you will receive education and skills while earning a paycheck.
 Upon successful completion, you will have highly sought-after skills and experience that could make your career possibilities limitless.
-Course tuition, fees and books are covered through CCTC.

 - Administrative Office Technology

-- Rising high school senior in Sumter, Lee, Kershaw, or Clarendon County (public or private school)
+- Rising high school junior or senior in Sumter, Lee, Kershaw, or Clarendon County (public or private school)

 - 16 years of age or older*